jkeune/ERA5-Drought_book/intro.md

 # ERA5-Drought

-This book contains all you need to learn about ERA5-Drought and get started using it.
-It is structured into 3 topics:

-**[`Xarray`](https://xarray.dev) is a reanalysis-based data set of drought indices that helps us to monitor drought conditions worldwide! 🌍**
+**ERA5-Drought is a reanalysis-based data set of drought indices that helps us to monitor drought conditions worldwide! 🌍**

-📖 On this Jupyter Book website you'll find easy-to-run tutorial notebooks to explore, understand, and plot ERA5-Drought data.
-Whether you're new to ERA5-Drought or a seasoned user: we hope you'll learn something new and get a head start on your own projects by exploring this material!
+📖 On this Jupyter Book site, you’ll find easy-to-run tutorial notebooks that help you explore, understand, and visualize ERA5-Drought data.
+Whether you're new to ERA5-Drought or already familiar with it, we hope this material helps you discover something new and jump-start your own projects.

 ````{grid}
 :class-container: text-center
 :gutter: 3

 ```{grid-item-card}
-:link: tutorial
+:link: tutorials
 :link-type: doc
 Get started! 🚀
 ^^^
-Learn how to navigate the tutorials and run code examples interactively
+A quick dive into ERA5-Drought!
 ```

 ```{grid-item-card}